top of page

 Food sources rarely cause problems because the body regulates B6 from food more effectively than from supplements.

-If you’re considering B6 for mood, energy, hormones or stress, we can look at your diet, symptoms and any recent blood tests to see whether it’s appropriate.
-Because high doses can affect the nerves, it’s important to approach B6 with clarity and guidance.
+If you’re considering B vitamins for mood, energy, hormones or stress, we can look at your diet, symptoms and any recent blood tests to see whether it’s appropriate.
+Book your free call with me.

 Further Reading